FoldingCommunity/Welcome/README.md

   - Contact a moderator for the repository and get up to speed.

  -----------------------------------------------------------------------------------------------------------------------------------
-To kickstart our development community we've developed Project Unicorn.
-We will add more projects to Unicorn as we progress Learn more about Project Unicorn here: https://docs.google.com/presentation/d/e/2PACX-1vQAw59sabUiLl2s7gVq3MIfSknd6AZnIB0jyeqYyWpStoAyU7Ojy2h-Yp3QPe-YN_GfxxM9eTIf4UG7/pub?start=false&loop=false&delayms=3000
+To kickstart our development community we are launching project Unicorn.

+Learn more about Project Unicorn here: https://docs.google.com/presentation/d/e/2PACX-1vQAw59sabUiLl2s7gVq3MIfSknd6AZnIB0jyeqYyWpStoAyU7Ojy2h-Yp3QPe-YN_GfxxM9eTIf4UG7/pub?start=false&loop=false&delayms=3000